 Launch a workspace by either selecting "Launch" from the list of workspaces in the editor, or by using a desktop shortcut if you chose to create one when saving the workspace originally.
 Shortcuts can also be pinned to the taskbar for convenient launching.

-While the workspace launches, PowerToys will display a dialogue box presenting the status of each app.
+While the workspace launches, PowerToys will display a dialog box presenting the status of each app.
 Each app will have one of the following statuses:

-The dialogue box will dismiss itself once all apps have properly launched and been arranged in their desired positions.
-You can also dismiss the dialogue yourself at anytime, or use it to cancel the launch.
+The dialog box will dismiss itself once all apps have properly launched and been arranged in their desired positions.
+You can also dismiss the dialog yourself at any time, or use it to cancel the launch.

 Editing a workspace